zjttyl/project3-TideChart/README.md

   - Use the `BugBash` label.
   - Include steps to reproduce, expected behavior, and actual behavior.

-## Known Issues
-- **P2: No offline fallback**: Application does not display cached data during API downtime. - Reason: limited time and complexity of implementing offline storage.
-- **P2: Date picker validation styling**: Invalid date range (end date before start) shows alert but lacks visual feedback.
-- **P2: Tide date range**: Data gathered from more than 10 years ago or predicted for more than 10 years in the future will not display.
-(This counts as an invalid date range, and the data is not gatherable from the API.)

 ## Version Control
 - **Branch**: `v1.1`
 - **Tag**: `v1.1-bugbash`.